 Imagine sending your teen off to a rock concert or a party and not having to worry.
 In a world where kids fall prey to drugs, alcohol, and Internet predators, peace of mind is not easy to come by.
 That’s where Got G.U.T.S. comes in.
 Last fall, Ed Gerrity, a longtime security provider, established a service dedicated to offering the highest level of safety and transportation for children ages 12-21.

 “In today’s world, you have to be on your guard all the time.
 Society has changed dramatically and parents can’t ignore that,” explained Gerrity.
 “We give families a level of comfort.”

 Born and raised in Rye, Gerrity was introduced to the business of security early on.
 His father, Ned Gerrity, ITT senior vice president, was threatened routinely.
-“While I was growing up, there were even threats from Charles Manson, so we constantly had security around us.
+“While I was growing up, there were even threats from Charles Manson, so we constantly had security like a personal bodyguard Indonesia around us.
 I was drawn to it even then,” he recalled.

 Consequently, he went on to earn a criminal justice degree at Manhattan’s John Jay College before working for Ned Gerrity and Associates on Purchase Street.
 “I rode dad’s coattails and provided executive protection and transportation for high-profile clients and their families,” he said.

 Following his stint with his father, Gerrity served as Chief of Public Safety for Manhattanville College, as well as Director of Operations for Bo Dietl and Associates, New York City’s premier private investigation firm.
 While employed by the latter, he provided protection for celebrities Michael Jackson, Madonna, and Curtis Jackson (aka rapper 50 Cent).
 Gerrity achieved some celebrity himself as one of the subjects of an article about bodyguards in Esquire.